-In Nigeria, it is known locally as "Ubulu inu" among the Igbo in the eastern part of Nigeria; as "Tafashiya" among the Hausas in the northern Nigeria; as "Egbesi" by Yorubas in the western part of Nigeria and as "Itu" among the Itsekiri (Arise et al., 2012; Balogun et al., 2016a).
-The leaves of N. latifolia have many therapeutic applications in folk medicine due to their effective secondary metabolites such as flavonoids, cardiac glycosides, saponin and tannin (Iheagwam et al., 2020).
-The sticks are used as chewing stick and a remedy against tuberculosis (Balogun et al., 2013; Nvong et al., 2021).
-There have been scientific documentations on its pharmacological potencies such as hypolipidemic and hypoglycemic, antiulcer, antihypertensive, antioxidative and hepatoprotective effects in animal experiments (Balogun et al., 2015; Onyesom et al., 2015; Oyetayo et al., 2020; Busari et al., 2021) However, despite the acclaimed and documented uses, there appears to be a paucity of information on the gastroprotective activities of ethanolic leaf extract.
-Therefore, the present study aimed to investigate the gastroprotective possibility of the ethanolic leaf extract of N. latifolia (EENL) on ethanol-induced ulcerated rats.
+It is known locally as "Ubulu inu" among the Igbo in the eastern part of Nigeria; as "Tafashiya" among the Hausas in the northern Nigeria; as "Egbesi" by Yorubas in the western part of Nigeria and as "Itu" among the Itsekiri (Arise et al., 2012; Balogun et al., 2016a).
+The leaves of N. latifolia have many therapeutic applications in folk medicine due to their effective secondary metabolites such as flavonoids, cardiac glycosides, saponin and tannin (Onyesom et al., 2015; Iheagwam et al., 2020).
+The sticks are used as chewing stick and a remedy against tuberculosis (Balogun et al., 2013; Nyong et al., 2021).
+Several scientific studies have been documented on its biological potencies such as hypolipidemic and hypoglycemic, antiulcer. antihypertensive, antioxidative and hepatoprotective effects in laboratory animal experiments (Balogun et al., 2015; Onyesom et al., 2015; Oyetayo et al., 2020; Busari et al., 2021).
+In spite of that, experimental evidence in favour of gastric acid antisecretory potential of ethanolic leaf extract of N. latifolia is yet to be reported.
+Therefore, the current study aimed to investigate the gastric acid antisecretory effects of the ethanolic leaf extract of N. latifolia (EENL) on ethanol-induced ulcerated rats.